leonmelson/pyGCodeLoader/README.md

 apt install python3 python3-serial

-Allows the user to load gcode as a path to a file or to add it as a argument with a separator.
+Allows the user to load gcode as a path to a file or to add it as an argument with a separator.
 If no gcode argument or file is provided the user will be asked to type it in the script.

 An argument can be added to enable an infinite loop until exit is typed.